Amrutha2123/AI-ML-Sessions/README.md

 # AI-ML-Sessions

 #Libraries
-import pandas as pd
+1.import pandas as pd
-from sklearn.preprocessing import StandardScaler from sklearn.cluster import KMeans from sklearn.decomposition import PCA import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px
+2.from sklearn.preprocessing import StandardScaler
+3.from sklearn.cluster import KMeans
+4.from sklearn.decomposition import PCA
+5.import matplotlib.pyplot as plt
+6.import seaborn as sns
+7.mport plotly.express as px